usnistgov/ARIAC/docs/competition/challenges.rst

 ----------------------------

-The quality control sensor located above an AGV is capable of detecting faulty parts.
+The quality control sensor located above an :abbr:`AGV (Automated Guided Vehicle)` is capable of detecting faulty parts.
 A quality check can be performed by calling the service :navy:`/ariac/perform_quality_check` (`PerformQualityCheck.srv <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/srv/PerformQualityCheck.srv>`_).
 The argument passed to this service call is an order ID.
 When a faulty part is detected, the :abbr:`CCS (Competitor Control System)` has to discard the part and replace it with a new part.